-- Open the Files menu by pressing F1 in the Main screen and selecting. - 2.
-Select to open the Images menu (shown left).
-This menu lists infrared images generated by the camera with names in the form yyyymmdd_hhmmssX_IR.BMP.
+- Open the Files menu by pressing F1 in the Main screen and selecting . - Select to open the Images menu (shown to the left).
+This menu lists infrared images generated by the camera with names in the form yyyymmdd hhmmssX_IR.PNG.
 The menu also lists folders for browsing the SD card directory tree.